 You will be sharing with another, same-sex student studying at the school.
 When students are sharing rooms, we try to place students together from different countries or languages so they are forced into speaking English.

 We find most students stay with a host family.
-The main difference between these options are the meals; host families provide 2 or 3 meals daily.
+The main difference between these options is the meals; host families provide 2 or 3 meals daily.
 Of course students are also free to arrange their own accommodation.

 Typically a lesson lasts 90 minutes for adult English courses (eg for General English, the lessons are from 9.00-10.30 and from 11.00-12.30).
 However, the length of lesson is adjusted to the age of the student and their ability to concentrate, therefore they may be shorter for junior programmes.